ErrorPro/algo-github/README.md

 5. **Caching** - Currently implemented using localStorage.
 A few considerations:
    - Only caches the last used API requests.
 More advanced caching strategies need to be implemented.
    - localStorage has its own limitations.
 Ideally, caching should be implemented using a different tool or approach (Service Worker or IndexedDB).
 6. **Filtering and pagination** - The app currently only allows filtering by organization (username) and does not have pagination.
+Also, the app currently filters only in memory results, ideally we need to use the GH API to do that.
 7. **useCallback usage** - In a few places, functions are used with or without `useCallback`.
 This is intentional, as the new React compiler should handle this automatically, but the underlying principle is still in place.
 8. **Service Workers** - a basic SW is implemented but it needs more time to cover all the cases.